-If you’ve recently acquired a 5G smartphone, you’ll already have realised the limitations of its network.
+If you’ve recently acquired a 5G mobile broadband dongle or smartphone, you’ll already have realised the limitations of its network.

 The patchy rollout of 5G services across our major towns and cities reflects the challenges of ensuring almost 95,000 square miles of UK land receives consistent wireless data access.